Radarr/Radarr/README.md

 # Readarr

+### Readarr is in early stages of development, alpha/beta binary builds are not yet available.
+Use of any test builds isn't recommend, and may have detrimental effects on your library.

 Readarr is a ebook/magazine/audiobook collection manager for Usenet and BitTorrent users.
 It can monitor multiple RSS feeds for new books from your favorite authors and will grab, sort and rename them.

 ## Major Features Include: